glitter-glue-drinker/glitter-glue-drinker/README.md

 main interests include minecraft args, horror content, and limbus among other things

 - bird/bug hyperfixations
-- specifically preying mantises and bearded vultures/crows
+- specifically preying mantises and raptors
 - please talk to us about them
 - dinos are also cool